 Talking about frequency bands, AT & T uses 1900 MHz, 850 MHz, while T Mobile uses 1900 MHz, 1700/2100 MHz.
 On the other hand, Verizon and Sprint use the same frequency band which is 800 MHz, 1900 MHz.

 What is 4G?

 - It works better in real time.
 The delay in the connection is at least 70% minor than the 3G.
-In this way, you will never notice pauses in voice calls or in online games.
+You will never notice pauses in voice calls or in online games.

-- Just a few users know that 4G decrease network saturation letting our connection being stable.
-In this way, a lot of users can be connected at the same time in the same zone
+- Just a few users know that 4G will drop the network congestion so the data will move faster (from the client to the server and back) making our connection more stable.
+In this way, a lot of users can be connected at the same time in the same zone.

 - You can only use 4G if your cell phone is compatible with this technology.